EliZilber/Cloud-Service/README.md

 <code> python3 client.py 1.2.3.4 12345 backup_folder 10  SERIAL_CODE </code>

-The parameters are as same as in registration, you only add the SERIAL_CODE at the end.
-Getting the serial code:
+**Serial Code Retrieval**

+To obtain the SERIAL_CODE necessary for registration, follow these steps:

+1. **Getting the Serial Code:**
-The serial number printed on the client cli on registration.
-You can get it from there.
+   - The serial number is displayed on the client's command-line interface during registration.

+2. **Recovering Lost Serial Code:**
-In case you disconnected your client and forgot the serial code:
+   - If you've disconnected your client and forgotten the serial code:
-Each user has it's folder saved in the server, with the serial code as folder's name.
+     - Each user has a dedicated folder on the server, named after their serial code.
-You can also look for the folder in the server.
+     - Navigate to your user folder on the server to retrieve the serial code.